-Joan’s takeaway tip: You don’t need to be “doing school” for 8 or 10 hours a day – or even for 3 or 4 – to be learning plenty.
+Joan’s takeaway tip: You don’t need to be “doing school” for 8 or 10 hours a day – or even for 3 or 4 – for your kids to be learning plenty.
 The key is flexibility.

 Sometimes, the best way to gain flexibility in the long run is to invest a lot of time at the start to make things go smoother day to day.

-A great example of that: Even if you’re using a prepackaged, planned curriculum, or your student’s school sent work home for the COVID shutdown, spend time KNOWING what’s coming, through the week and through the year.
+A great example of that: Even if you’re using a prepackaged, planned curriculum, or your student’s school sent work home for the COVID shutdown, spend time KNOWING what’s coming, through the week and through the rest of the year.
 If you have that background, it will be much easier for you to feel confident about adjusting on the fly when work gets hectic or the house looks like it’s a step away from being condemned.

 Getting organized is almost as important as being flexible, I think.

 I don’t just mean organized in the neat-house way.
-I mean organized in the “do we know where the library books are and when they go back?” sense, and, in turn, avoiding the end-of-the-year, “I don’t know what we learned or what I’m going to show the evaluator and when’s the last time we did anything that conceivably looked like art” panic for traditional homeschoolers and the “My kids are going to have repeat this year because I didn’t keep up with their work!” panic for COVID stay-at-home-schoolers.
+I mean organized in the “do we know what has to be done when?” sense, and, in turn, avoiding the end-of-the-year, “I don’t know what we learned or what I’m going to show the evaluator and when’s the last time we did anything that conceivably looked like art” panic for traditional homeschoolers and the “My kids are going to have repeat this year because I didn’t keep up with their work!” panic for COVID stay-at-home-schoolers.

 With those points in mind, here are some resources to help you make sure that (a) learning is really happening in your family and (b) you still have time to keep your job and keep the dishes from touching the ceiling.

-- I actually wrote a post earlier this year that I think sums up our personal tips for “making it work.”
+- I actually wrote a post right when we started homeschooling that I think sums up our personal tips for “making it work.”
 It’s called 10 pieces of advice that helped us get started homeschooling, but it’s good no matter where you are in your homeschooling journey.

 - Meanwhile, one of my favorite bloggers, Jimmie of Jimmie’s Collage, has a great list of Homeschool How-Tos that tie heavily into the idea of being flexible.
 My favorite part?
 “There is always something that needs to be done.
 So if math is causing frustration, move to science.
 If writing is not clicking today, work on art instead.
 If school is generally a disaster, well, do some organizing in the bedroom, make a craft, or take a nature walk. … In my view, as long as forward motion is happening, we are succeeding in our homeschool.”
 Amen, Jimmie!!

 - Pick the days and times for “school” that work best for you.
 You might be an unschooler, or you might be using one of the popular Sonlight cores or a curriculum like Calvert that has a daily lesson plan, or something sent home by your kids’ school.
 Doesn’t matter.
-Nowhere – NOWHERE – does it say that you need to work on that material Monday through Friday, or when it’s daylight out.
+In most cases, nowhere – NOWHERE – does it say that you need to work on that material Monday through Friday, or when it’s daylight out.
 (Obviously, live classes or school deadlines willing!)
 But thank goodness there are tons of options like weekend schooling, evening schooling and so on.
 (But if so, what do you do with the kids when you’re working?
 I’ll hit that topic in depth when we talk about managing your job!)

 - If you have to provide any homeschool documentation, I implore you, do it as you go.
 We live in Pennsylvania, home of Documentation Requirements That Make Even Organized Moms Weep.
 (Not an official state motto.)
 One of the pieces that is required every single year is a “book log” of materials read by date, and I can’t even imagine trying to go back and guess at that even a month after we’ve read something.
-Specific to our state, there is an amazing site, Ask Pauline, that gives free printable copies of a variety of formats for most of your official paperwork.
+Specific to our state, I have a guide to homeschooling requirements and downloadable documentation examples.
 While it’s designed around PA law, I am sure that if you’re familiar with the requirements in your own state, you could easily adapt many of the materials!

 - Don’t over-plan or over-schedule.
 Relax.
-Theresa on Red Oak Road has a great list of Ten Things I Would Like to Tell New Homeschoolers, and the key one to me is “Say NO to things.”
+To me, one of the biggest keys is “Say NO to things.”
 It is so easy to think that you just HAVE to sign your son or daughter up for this online class or that Zoom yoga session, or do that art project for people in local nursing homes, or Facetime with 20 family members each night.
 Setting boundaries – and sticking to them – is huge.

 - Figure out your children’s areas of strength, and play to them.
 This is key no matter what, but I attribute it as the number one factor in my ability to work from home.

-- There are actually other Ultimate Guides in today’s series devoted to this topic, as with homemaking.
+- There are actually other Ultimate Guides in this series devoted to this topic, as with homemaking.
 On Simply Living… For Him, check out The Ultimate Guide to Simplifying Homeschool.
-(There’s also An Ultimate Guide to Homeschool Rooms on Hopping To It, if you, like me, LOVE peeking into other people’s houses!)
+Note that this is religious in nature, but the tips work no matter your belief system!